Why do BFGTOEU?

 ‘Education isn’t the filling of a pail, but the lighting of a fire’ (W.B.
 Yeats)

-As you know, BFGTOEU is an exciting and engaging new programme which get you and your students thinking about the role of Ireland in the European Union.
 It focuses on getting children of all ages to develop three types of skills essential in every walk of life and as an active citizen:

 - Critical thinking skills: This is not a pro-European programme.
 Through innovative tasks, we get the children to go beyond their immediate conclusion and look at questions from different points of view.